WrittenGames/OpenIdUserBundle/Resources/doc/index.md

 {
     $bundles = array(
         // ...
+        // enabled its dependencies if not already done new FOS\UserBundle\FOSUserBundle(),
+        new Fp\OpenIdBundle\FpOpenIdBundle(),
+        new Stof\DoctrineExtensionsBundle\StofDoctrineExtensionsBundle(),
         // enable the bundle itself
         new WG\OpenIdUserBundle\WGOpenIdUserBundle(),
-        // enabled its dependencies if not already done new FOS\UserBundle\FOSUserBundle(),
-        new Fp\OpenIdBundle\FpOpenIdBundle(),
     );
 }
 ```